-- (a) the position of said first directional antenna is controlled by said first antenna controller under the control of said system controller, - (b) the position of said second directional antenna is controlled by said second antenna controller under the control of said system controller, - (c) said cross-correlator has two inputs and one output, - (d) said first directional antenna is connected to the input of said first receiver. - (e) the output of said first receiver is connected to the input of said first data buffer, - (f) the output of said first data buffer is connected to a first input of said cross-correlator under control of said system controller. - (g) said second directional antenna is connected to the input of said second receiver, - (h) the output of said second receiver is connected to the input of said second data buffer, - (i) the output of said second data buffer is connected to a second input of said cross-correlator under control of said system controller, - (j) said system controller directs said first antenna controller to point said first directional antenna at the Sun to produce a first signal, - (k) said system controller directs said cross-correlator to perform a cross-correlation between said first signal received from said first directional antenna which is stored in said first data buffer and a second signal received from said second directional antenna which is stored in said second data buffer. - said system controller directs said second antenna controller to point said second directional antenna to produce said second signal to maximize said output of said cross-correlator where said second directional antenna is not pointed at said Sun, whereas
+- (a) the position of said first directional antenna is controlled by said first antenna controller under the control of said system controller, - (b) the position of said second directional antenna is controlled by said second antenna controller under the control of said system controller, - (c) said cross-correlator has two inputs and one output, - (d) said first directional antenna is connected to the input of said first receiver, - (e) the output of said first receiver is connected to the input of said first data buffer. - (f) the output of said first data buffer is connected to a first input of said cross-correlator under control of said system controller, - (g) said second directional antenna is connected to the input of said second receiver, - (h) the output of said second receiver is connected to the input of said second data buffer, - (i) the output of said second data buffer is connected to a second input of said cross-correlator under control of said system controller, - (j) said system controller is configured to direct said first antenna controller to point said first directional antenna at the Sun to produce a first signal, - (k) said system controller is configured to direct said crosscorrelator to perform a cross-correlation between said first signal received from said first directional antenna which is stored in said first data buffer and a second signal received from said second directional antenna which is stored in said second data buffer, - (1) said system controller is configured to direct said second antenna controller to point said second directional antenna to produce said second signal to maximize said output of said cross-correlator where said second directional antenna is not pointed at said Sun, whereas

-- (a) said second signal is a reflection of said first signal produced by said Sun, said reflection being produced by a target. - (b) a time delay between said first signal and said second signal is used to determine an ellipsoid with said first directional antenna located at one focal point of said ellipsoid, said Sun located at the other focal point of said ellipsoid and said target on the surface of said ellipsoid, - (c) the direction of said second directional antenna is used to determine the location of said target on said ellipsoid, - (d) said system controller uses said location of said target on said ellipsoid to produce a range and a bearing to said target, and - (e) displays said range and said bearing on said display.
+- (a) said second signal is a reflection of said first signal produced by said Sun, said reflection being produced by a target, - (b) a time delay between said first signal and said second signal is used to determine an ellipsoid with said first directional antenna located at one focal point of said ellipsoid, said Sun located at the other focal point of said ellipsoid and said target on the surface of said ellipsoid, - (c) the direction of said second directional antenna is used to determine the location of said target on said ellipsoid, - (d) said system controller is configured to use said location of said target on said ellipsoid to produce a range and a bearing to said target, and - (e) said system controller is configured to display said range and said bearing on said display.